njtech/DateRange-PHP/readme.md

 echo 'From: ' . $dateRangeHour->from->format('Y-m-d H:i:s') .
 PHP_EOL;
 echo 'To: ' . $dateRangeHour->to->format('Y-m-d H:i:s');

-// You can also specify offsets to get custom date ranges.
-For example, to get yesterday's date range, offset the day() function by -1 as follows:
+// You can also specify offsets to get custom date ranges
+// For example, to get yesterday's date range, offset the day() function by -1 as follows:
 $dateRangeYesterday = new DateRange();
 $dateRangeYesterday->day(-1);
 echo 'From: ' . $dateRangeYesterday->from->format('Y-m-d H:i:s') .
 PHP_EOL;